umassos/edge-cloud-benchmarking/README.md

     ```
     terraform destroy -var load-generator-region=us-east-2 \
                 -var cluster-region=us-east-2 \
-                -var cluster-availability-zone=c
+                -var cluster-availability-zone=c \
+                -var cpu-worker-count=1 \
-                -var worker-count=1
+                -var gpu-worker-count=1
     ```

-    __[Important!]__ The variables in your `terraform destroy` command need to be the same as whet you used in the `terraform apply` command.
-Otherwise your provision may end up in an invalid state (e.g., Terraform thinks your instances has been destroyed, while they are actually still running in another region) and you may end up with surprise charges from AWS.
+    __[Important!]__ The variables in your `terraform destroy` command need to be the same as what you used in the `terraform apply` command.
+Otherwise your provision may end up in an invalid state (e.g., Terraform thinks your instances has been terminated, while they are actually still running in another region) and you may end up with surprise charges from AWS.